Anglenna i·Durufui

 By Findegil / Björn Fromén

-A translation into Sindarin of the first stanza of the Swedish Christmas carol När det lider mot jul (“As Yule is drawing near”, lyrics by Jeanna Oterdahl, music by Ruben Liljefors).
+A translation into Sindarin of the Swedish Christmas carol När det lider mot jul (“As Yule is drawing near”, lyrics by Jeanna Oterdahl, music by Ruben Liljefors).

 Min elenath síla elvennui vîr,